VRHIKKY/VketCloudSDK_Documents/docs/VKCComponents/VKCHEOCorrespondenceTable.en.md

 | Bg.
 Texture   | HEO Background Texture    | VKC Item Background Texture |
 | Activity     | HEO Activity              | VKC Item Activity          |
 | Camera       | HEO Camera                | VKC Item Camera            |

+### About Item - Field

+The "field" type item is unique for its immutability in the scene, which its position cannot be moved.
+Even if a script calls a field item to move it, it cannot be moved by feature.<br>
+However, field items are useful for node controls and editing on Unity.<br>
+Immutable objects such as background assets/props are recommended to be placed as a "field" item.<br>

+Follow the instructions below to place an object as a "field" item:

+1. Attach a [VKC Item Field](VKCItemField.md) component to a game object in the Unity scene

+2. Place 3D models, colliders, etc. under the object with the [VKC Item Field](VKCItemField.md) component

+This process will pack the Field object and its child objects to a single heo file on build, and place it on the scene as a field type item.<br>
+The child objects will be referred as Nodes, which is explained later on.

+### About Item - Object

+As another type to place 3D models, "object" type items are used aside from field item.<br>
+Object type items are able to change position, rotation, and scale by script unlike field item, and can play animations including bone animations.<br>
+However, as outputting the item requires a rather complex procedure, field item is a viable option if the object needs several readjustments.<br>
+For dynamic objects or scriptable objects, "object" type would be the recommended item.

+Follow the instructions below to place an object as a "object" item:

+1. Select a game object to designate as an "object" item (multiple selections are not allowed)

+2.

+3.

+4.

+5.

 ## Node Components